AutomateThePlanet/Bellatrix-Documentation/docs/web-automation/control-browser.md

 The **Lifecycle** enum controls when the browser is started and stopped.
 This can drastically increase or decrease the tests execution time, depending on your needs.
 However you need to be careful because in case of tests failures the browser may need to be restarted.

 Available options:
-- **RestartEveryTime**- for each test a separate WebDriver instance is created and the previous browser is closed.
+- **RestartEveryTime**- for each test, a separate WebDriver instance is created and the previous browser is closed.
 The new browser comes with new cookies and cache.
 - **RestartOnFail**- the browser is only restarted if the previous test failed or if the previous test's browser was different.
-- **ReuseIfStarted**- the browser is only restarted if the previous test's browser was different.
+- **ReuseIfStarted**- the browser is restarted only if the previous test's browser was different.

 **Note**: *Use last option with caution since if a test failure occurs all subsequent tests may also fail.*